History of Japan: Occupation of Japan

 Japan experienced dramatic political and social transformation under the Allied occupation in 1945–1952.
-US General Douglas MacArthur, the Supreme Commander of Allied Powers, served as Japan's de facto leader and played a central role in implementing reforms, many inspired by the New Deal of the 1930s.
+U.S. General Douglas MacArthur, the Supreme Commander of Allied Powers, served as Japan's de facto leader and played a central role in implementing reforms, many inspired by the New Deal of the 1930s.

 The occupation sought to decentralize power in Japan by breaking up the zaibatsu, transferring ownership of agricultural land from landlords to tenant farmers, and promoting labor unionism.
 Other major goals were the demilitarization and democratization of Japan's government and society.
-Japan's military was disarmed, its colonies were granted independence, the Peace Preservation Law and Tokkō were abolished, and the International Military Tribunal of the Far East tried war criminals.
+Japan's military was disarmed, its colonies were granted independence, the Peace Preservation Law and Special Higher Police were abolished, and the International Military Tribunal of the Far East tried war criminals.
 The cabinet became responsible not to the Emperor but to the elected National Diet.
 The Emperor was permitted to remain on the throne, but was ordered to renounce his claims to divinity, which had been a pillar of the State Shinto system.
-Japan's new constitution came into effect in 1947 and guaranteed civil liberties, labor rights, and women's suffrage, and through Article 9, Japan renounced its right to go to war with another nation.
+Japan's new constitution came into effect in 1947 and guaranteed civil liberties, labor rights, and women's suffrage and, through Article 9, Japan renounced its right to go to war with another nation.

-The San Francisco Peace Treaty of 1951 officially normalized relations between Japan and the United States.
-The occupation ended in 1952, although the US continued to administer a number of the Ryukyu Islands.
-In 1968, the Ogasawara Islands were returned from US occupation to Japanese sovereignty.
-Japanese citizens were allowed to return.
+The San Francisco Peace Treaty of 1951 officially normalized relations between Japan and the United States, although the U.S.-Japan Security Treaty imposed on Japan at the same time locked Japan into a military alliance with the United States and continues to allow the presence of U.S. military bases on Japanese soil.
+The occupation officially ended in 1952, although the U.S. continued to occupy the Ogasawara and Ryukyu Islands.
+In 1968, the Ogasawara Islands were restored to Japanese sovereignty and Japanese citizens were allowed to return.
 Okinawa was the last to be returned in 1972.
-The US continues to operate military bases throughout the Ryukyu Islands, mostly on Okinawa, as part of the US-Japan Security Treaty.
+The U.S. continues to operate military bases throughout the Japanese archipelago, mostly on Okinawa, under the terms of the revised U.S.-Japan Security Treaty.